 Looking through boxes, cabinets, and closets, taking out assorted items from drawers, and sorting repetitively through a number of items might be frustrating for people providing care for a family member with dementia, but in fact, these actions are fulfilling an objective.
-Rummaging may provide a degree of comfort for individuals with dementia, with the reassurance of recognizing familiar objects and finding purpose and meaning.
+Rummaging behaviors and dementia often go hand in hand, as they offer individuals the reassurance of recognizing familiar objects and finding purpose and meaning.

 The important thing then is not to discourage rummaging, that can lead to agitation, but to better manage this behavior if it becomes troublesome.
 These strategies can help:

 - Keep rummaging to a specific area.
 Put together containers of items your senior loved one seems particularly interested in, for example, keys, paperwork, a wallet, tools, gardening equipment, sewing implements, sports memorabilia, etc. When a family member starts to rummage in other areas, take out one of the boxes and steer his or her attention there.

 - Create a task aimed at rummaging behaviors.
 Let the older adult know you could really use his or her help with a particular activity that takes advantage of these behaviors, for example, folding towels or socks, sorting nails/screws in a toolbox, or inserting paperwork into folders.

 - Find other stimulating activities to help remedy boredom.
 Rummaging could be the outcome of feelings of restlessness, loneliness, or boredom.
 Experiment with different activities you are able to recommend and do together with the senior, for example, arts or crafts, puzzles, taking a walk, listening to music, etc.